pleabargain/EnglishHelpsYourCareer/topic travel.md

 - Have you ever been hang gliding? https://i.imgur.com/3UgqnZF.png
 - What is your preferred leisure activity?
+- What sort of vacations do you like to take?
+- Where did you want to go on vacation?
+- Are you still on vacation?
 - Is it safe to do X?
 - When was the last time you renewed your passport?
 - Who chooses the destination for your vacations?